akshatnagar02/AkshatPSO/src/README.md

 Since some systems may have problems pre-compiling numpy functions with the help of numba it is avoided by default.
 If you wish to speed up the code uncomment the code in `src/schedule_generator/numba_numpy_functions.py`.
 This is an optional option, but it does improve the runtime significantly.

+Depending on how verbose you may want the heuristic to be you can specify two different parameters.
+* `verbose`: set to true if you want the model to print more often, this includes information about each generation and if a new best solution has been found.
+* `quite`: set to true if you do not want any information printed to stdout at all.
+This is usefull for benchmarks for example.

 > [!NOTE]
 > The `JobShopProblem.from_data()` method is unique for this problem that has been developed.
 If you wish to extend this model to a new problem that does not have the same constraints I would recommend to create a new class.
 You should inherit from the JobShopProblem, but change the functions so that it fits your problem.
 Once that is done it will seamlessly fit into the `TwoStageACO` class, and can be solved.
 Please make sure that the return types are similar.